spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 The reason for me opting for n over nvm is that in the past I experienced slow bash startup times whilst using nvm.
-Take a look at this [WSL GitHub issue detailing it] and the specific [comment for the

-pros of using n].
+Take a look at this [WSL GitHub issue detailing it] and the specific comment for the [pros of using n].

-Ok let's install n, with [n-install], the command doesn't start with sudo so use it in the bash window you have with no sudo privileges.
+Ok let's install n, with [n-install], the command doesn't start with sudo so use it in the bash window you have with no sudo privileges.🧐

 ```bash
 curl -L https://git.io/n-install | bash
 ```

-This will install the latest version of Node for us, follow the prompt on the screen to reload bash:
+This will install the latest version of Node for us, follow the prompt on the terminal screen to reload bash:

 ```bash
 # mine looks like this